-AN ACT to amend the labor law, in relation to restrictions on consecutive hours of work for nurses
+An act to amend the public health law, in relation to restrictions on consecutive hours of work for nurses.

 LeadingAge New York and its not-for-profit and public members oppose this legislation which would expand penalties for violations of section 167 of the Labor Law prohibiting hospitals, nursing homes, and other facilities from requiring nurses to work more than their regularly scheduled hours, except under limited circumstances.
-The statutory prohibition does not apply in the event of a "health care disaster that increases the need for health care personnel"; a federal, state or county declaration of emergency; where a health care employer determines there is an emergency necessary to provide safe patient care, where the emergency is an unforeseen event that could not be prudently planned for by an employer and does not regularly occur; or an ongoing medical or surgical procedure in which the nurse is actively engaged and whose continued presence is needed to ensure the health and safety of the patient.
-The bill further reinstates the prohibition on mandatory overtime within 3 days after a health care disaster and at the end of a declaration of emergency or within 30 days, whichever is shorter.
+The statutory prohibition does not apply in the event of a "health care disaster that increases the need for health care personnel; a federal, state or county declaration of emergency; where a health care employer determines there is an emergency necessary to provide safe patient care, where the emergency is an unforeseen event that could not be prudently planned for by an employer and does not regularly occur; or an ongoing medical or surgical procedure in which the nurse is actively engaged and whose continued presence is needed to ensure the health and safety of the patient.